 What is it?

-You’re contacted by phone from someone purporting to be a police officer or someone from your bank.
+You’re contacted by phone from someone claiming to be a police officer or someone from your bank.
 The caller might be able to confirm some easily obtainable information about you such as your full name and address.

-If the caller is from a bank, they may say their systems have spotted a fraudulent payment on your card or it is due to expire and needs to be replaced.
+• Their systems have spotted a fraudulent payment on your card or it is due to expire and needs to be replaced.

-4. You’re told to purchase expensive items that you’ll be asked to hand to a courier for examination with a promise of a reimbursement once the investigation is complete.
+• You need to purchase expensive items that you’ll be asked to hand to a courier for examination.

-6. You’re advised that someone at the branch has already been arrested but the “police” need you to withdraw your money for evidence.
+• Some money has been removed from your bank account and that corrupt staff at your local bank branch are responsible.
+You’re advised that someone at the branch has already been arrested but the “police” need you to withdraw your money for evidence.

-7. You’re told that a business, such as a jeweller or currency exchange, is operating fraudulently and they require assistance to help secure evidence.
+• That a business, such as a jeweller or currency exchange, is operating fraudulently and they require assistance to help secure evidence.

 Examples of courier fraud